Pregnancy Discrimination Can Result in Substantial Verdicts

 - Refused to allow her to leave work early for a prenatal appointment and then, when she did, terminated her employment in 2012.

 After her termination, the employee filed a lawsuit against Chipotle claiming she suffered harm from unlawful pregnancy discrimination.
 At trial, a jury found in the employee’s favor and awarded her $50,000 in monetary damages, as well as an additional $500,000 for punitive damages.
 A Chipotle representative said that the company had no plans to file an appeal.

 The above case is only one of many examples of how serious the legal system takes pregnancy discrimination and other forms of unlawful discrimination and/or harassment.
 Anyone who thinks his or her employer has treated them wrongly should not hesitate to discuss a possible case with a lawyer.

 Discuss Your Situation With a Dedicated Florida Employment Lawyer

 If you believe that your employer has discriminated against you or harassed you based on your pregnancy, childbirth, or sex, you likely have the legal right to seek compensation for any harm you suffered.
 At the law office of employment attorney Robert S. Norell, we know it is unacceptable for any employer to discriminate against employees because of their pregnancy or familial choices and we are committed to standing up for the rights of pregnant employees throughout Florida.
-If you think that you may have been a victim of discrimination, please call our office at 800-796-0849 for a free consultation today.
+If you think that you may have been a victim of discrimination, please call our office at 800-796-0849 for a free case evaluation today.